 Mommy is brighter than the sun

 Lightweight, sturdy, and very Diane Keaton circa Something’s Gotta Give.
-These toirtoiseshell shades look way more expensive than they are, and will match pretty much everything in her wardrobe.
+These tortoiseshell shades look way more expensive than they are and will match pretty much everything in her wardrobe.

 Escape to Provence

 We would love to gift mommy a last-minute trip to Baguetteland, but alas, the purse strings are not that ample at the moment (one day).
 For now, we’re bringing the storybooks streets of Provence to her with this gorgeous TASCHEN art book filled with everything from “lavish chateaus to quiet, antique retreats.”

 Mommy wants some cake

 Was Mom asking you recently if those pants made her butt look big?
 We hope you said yes, because—as you should very well know—we’re in the year of the cake right now.
 Milk Bar recently launched a limited-edition Blueberry Muffin Truffle Box for Mother’s Day this year, and the dozen little blueberry muffin cake balls are studded in crumbly goodness and topped with crunchy sprinkles that will make Mom wish they were available year-round.

 Have her lounge like a goddess

 This Mother’s Day, make Mom’s shower experience as luxurious as possible with this top-rated Brooklinen waffle robe made with Turkish cotton.
 It’s quick-drying, sleek, lightweight, and perfect for post-sexy times.
 (Though, we try not to think about that.)
 It’s great for lounging, drying off after a bath, or wearing on days when she just doesn’t feel like putting clothes on.

 The Rec Room staff independently selected all of the stuff featured in this story.
 Want more reviews, recommendations, and red-hot deals?
 Sign up for our newsletter.